GAIPS/ILU-RL/README.md

-# ILU - (I)ntegrative (L)earning from (U)rban Data: Reinforcement learning-based traffic signal controllers
+# ILU - (I)ntegrative (L)earning from (U)rban Data: Reinforcement Learning-based Adaptive Traffic Signal Control

-This experimental project researches the development of RL-based traffic signal controllers.
+This experimental project researches the development of RL-based adaptive traffic signal controllers.

 ## Installation
 This project requires the installation of the computational framework for reinforcement learning (RL) in traffic control [FLOW](https://github.com/flow-project/flow) and the RL framework [acme](https://github.com/deepmind/acme).